September 17, 2024

 God in a Box?

 These early disciples thought they had everything figured out and understood God’s plans.
 Then they heard that Peter had eaten unclean food with Gentiles.
-In fact, they “took issue” with him.
+They “took issue” with him.
 The Greek word here suggests that they opposed and separated themselves from him.

 They felt the rules were clear and could not understand why he had even spoken to Gentiles.
 How could Peter have declared “the word of God” to them?